yman45/WWmode/README.md

 ### Update

 To update a db simply run it with *-U/--update* key.
-It take some time, log any intresting events and even check hosts for some errors.
+It take some time and log some intresting events.

 ### Search